lolcommits/lolcommits-sample_plugin/README.md

 If you think something is broken or missing, do raise a new [issue](https://github.com/lolcommits/lolcommits-plugin-sample/issues).
-Please remember to take a moment and check it hasn't already been raised (and possibly closed).
+Please take a moment to check it hasn't been raised in the past (and possibly closed).

 ## License